wp-plugins/json-api/readme.txt

 == Description ==

 JSON API allows you to retrieve and manipulate WordPress content using HTTP requests.
-There are two main goals:
+There are three main goals:

 1. Provide a simple, consistent external interface
-1. Create a stable, understandable internal implementation
+2. Create a stable, understandable internal implementation
+3. Support new kinds of extensions of WordPress

-This plugin was created for [The Museum of Modern Art](http://moma.org/), whose weblog [Inside/Out](http://moma.org/explore/inside_out) is served from Ruby on Rails.
+This plugin was created at [The Museum of Modern Art](http://moma.org/) for the weblog [Inside/Out](http://moma.org/explore/inside_out), which is served from Ruby on Rails.
 Instead of reimplementing the site templates as a WordPress theme, we opted for a Rails front-end that displays content served from a WordPress back-end.
 JSON API provides the necessary interface for retrieving content and accepting comment submissions.

-See the [Other Notes](http://wordpress.org/extend/plugins/json-api/other_notes/) section for complete API documentation.
+See the [Other Notes](http://wordpress.org/extend/plugins/json-api/other_notes/) section for the complete documentation.

 == Installation ==

 1. Upload the `json-api` folder to the `/wp-content/plugins/` directory or install directly through the plugin installer.
-1. Activate the plugin through the 'Plugins' menu in WordPress or by using the link provided by the plugin installer.
+2. Activate the plugin through the 'Plugins' menu in WordPress or by using the link provided by the plugin installer.

 == Screenshots ==

 1. Our old friend, in JSON format

+== Documentation ==

+1. General concepts
+   1.1.
+Requests
+   1.2.
+Controllers
+   1.3.
+Responses
+2. Request methods
+   2.1.
+Core controller methods
+   2.2.
+Posts controller methods
+   2.3.
+Respond controller methods
+3. Request arguments
+   3.1.
+Output-modifying arguments
+   3.2.
+Content-modifying arguments
+   3.3.
+Using query_posts, include/exclude, and redirects
+4. Response objects
+   4.1.
+Post response object
+   4.2.
+Category response object
+   4.3.
+Tag response object
+   4.4.
+Author response object
+   4.4.
+Comment response object
+   4.5.
+Attachment response object
+5. Extending JSON API
+   5.1.
+Plugin hooks
+   5.2.
+Developing JSON API controllers

+== 1.
+General Concepts ==

-== Requests ==
+== 1.1.
+Requests ==

 Requests use a simple REST-style HTTP GET or POST.
 To invoke the API, include a non-empty query value for `json` in the URL.

 JSON API operates in two modes:

 1. *Implicit mode* is triggered by setting the `json` query var to a non-empty value on any WordPress page.
 The content that would normally appear on that page is returned in JSON format.
-1. *Explicit mode* is triggered by setting `json` to a known method string.
+2. *Explicit mode* is triggered by setting `json` to a known method string.
 See the *API Reference* section below for a complete method listing.

 = Implicit mode examples: =